Killswitch Engage: Jones's departure, Leach's return and Disarm the Descent (2011–2015)

 On June 20, 2012, the demo version of a new song titled "This Is Confrontation" was leaked on YouTube.
 Not long after the song was leaked, the videos were soon deleted.
 Later, the band took part in Metal Hammer's "Trespass America Festival" headlined by Five Finger Death Punch with additional support from God Forbid, Emmure, Pop Evil, Trivium and Battlecross.
 The band performed this song live, confirming the song's title "No End in Sight".
 Not long after the album was confirmed, the song was streamed publicly again.
-In October 2012, with Jesse back at the helm, Killswitch Engage announced they would be celebrating the ten-year anniversary of their seminal album Alive or Just Breathing with a US Tour through November/December 2012, in which the band played the album live in its entirety.
+In October 2012, the band announced they would be celebrating the ten-year anniversary of their seminal album Alive or Just Breathing with a US tour through November/December 2012, in which the band played the album live in its entirety.
 Support on the tour came from fellow Massachusetts natives Shadows Fall and Acaro.

 The album Disarm the Descent was released on April 1, 2013 in the UK, and April 2 in the US.
 The album debuted at number 15 on the UK Albums Chart, while debuting at number 7 on the Billboard 200.
 The first single "In Due Time" was released on February 5, 2013.
 The album has received critical acclaim from reviewers, and has been labeled as a "true standout" and "nothing short of amazing".
 It was announced in December 2013 that "In Due Time" was nominated for "Best Metal Performance" at the 2014 Grammy Awards, but lost to "God Is Dead?" by Black Sabbath.
 A tour in May 2013 was done to promote the new album, with Miss May I, Darkest Hour, The Word Alive and Affiance as support.
 As I Lay Dying was originally supposed to be on the tour, but dropped out due to criminal charges against frontman Tim Lambesis.
 The band also did a co-headliner with Lamb of God in October 2013, with Testament and Huntress as support.
 The band did a small headliner on the East Coast for Halloween 2014, with All That Remains, Death Ray Vision and City of Homes supporting.
+In total the Disarm the Descent World Tour went from 2013 to 2014 lasting 166 dates, covering 36 countries.